House Intel report: Comey testified FBI agents saw no 'physical indications of deception' by Flynn

 Former FBI Director James Comey testified to the House Intelligence Committee that FBI agents did not believe that Michael Flynn, who was national security adviser, intentionally lied about talks with Russia’s ambassador, according to a newly unredacted report from the committee.

 “Director Comey testified to the Committee that ‘the agents…discerned no physical indications of deception," said a new version of the report obtained by Fox News on Friday.
-"They didn’t see any chance in posture, in tone, in inflection, in eye contact.
+"They didn’t see any change in posture, in tone, in inflection, in eye contact.
 They saw nothing that indicated to them that he knew he was lying to them.’”

 But Flynn later pleaded guilty plea in Special Counsel Robert Mueller's probe of alleged Russian election meddling to making false statements to the FBI.
 He also lost his White House job over the Russia contacts controversy.

 Fox News on Friday asked the special counsel’s office for comment, and about whether it had uncovered new evidence against Flynn.
-There had no response by the time of publication.
+There had been no response by the time of publication.
 Fox News will update the reporting if a response becomes available.

 Comey, who has been on tour promoting his new book, has suggested his testimony about Flynn had been misunderstood.